alicevision/meshroom-manual/source/install/windows/windows.rst

 .. image:: win.jpg

+3. If you don't have it installed already, you need to install the Microsoft Visual C++ Redistributable Package 2015, 2017 and 2019 available on `Microsoft's Support portal <https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads.>`.

-3. You can start Meshroom by clicking on the executable.
+4. You can start Meshroom by clicking on the executable.
 No extra installation is required.

 ..
 Note::
   Do not run Meshroom as Admin.
 This will disable drag-and-drop.